Eiriksmal/ruby-samples/readme.md

 - On Special Movie Day (Thursday, but does not apply if group-pricing), subtract $2.00/ticket
 - On Weekends (Saturday and Sunday), add $1.50/ticket
 - If seated in the balcony area, add $2.00/ticket

-## Additional Assumptions

-- Movie tickets must be purchased and consumed on the same day
-- All of the movie tickets for a single purchase must be for the same showing
-- All of the moviegoers for a single purchase will be seated in the same area

 ## Predefined Interface